MrWormHole/OpenCV-hand/README.md

 # OpenCV-hand
 Hand and finger detection with the essentials of OpenCV.
-Working on improvements for bugs
+Working on improvements and bugs

 ### Required Dependencies(!order is important!)
 * Python == 3.7.4